As an Amazon Affiliate, We Earn From Qualifying Sales. Read Full Disclosure Here

 In some species, low branches touching the ground for extended periods of time can cause new roots to grow.
 From here, the branch touching the ground can bend upwards, creating a new canopy.

-At first, this new root system is still connected to the original tree.
+At first, this new root system is initially connected to the original tree.
 After a time, though, these root systems can become disconnected.
 Once this happens, there will be two independent trees left.

 Reproduction Through Apomixis